rijalghodi/gofiber-boilerplate/README.md

 ## Basic Authentication

-The application uses Firebase Authentication and JWT tokens.
-To require authentication for certain routes, you can use the `Auth` middleware located in `internal/middleware/auth.go`.

-These routes require a valid JWT access token in the Authorization request header using the Bearer schema.
-If the request does not contain a valid access token, an Unauthorized (401) error is thrown.
+Protected routes use Firebase Authentication with JWT tokens.
+Add the `Auth` middleware (`internal/middleware/auth.go`) to require a valid JWT access token in the `Authorization: Bearer <token>` header.
+Requests without a valid token get a 401 Unauthorized error.

+## OAuth2 with Firebase

+This application uses Firebase as an OAuth2 provider for authentication.
+To enable Firebase authentication in your local or production environment:

+1. Go to your [Firebase Console](https://console.firebase.google.com/), select your project, and navigate to **Project Settings > Service Accounts**.
+2. Click on **Generate new private key**.
+This will download a JSON file containing your Firebase service account credentials.
+3. Save this file as `firebase.json` in the root of your project directory (or in the path specified by your configuration).
+4. Ensure the path to `firebase.json` is correctly set in your environment variables (e.g., `FIREBASE_SERVICE_ACCOUNT_KEY_PATH=./firebase.json`).

+The backend loads this JSON service account file to verify and authenticate JWT tokens provided by clients.
+Make sure to keep this file secure and do not commit it to version control.